ceceppa/lint.nvim/README.md

 If you want to see all errors or warnings, you can either use `auto_open_qflist = true` or the `get_output` content with a custom diagnostic: https://github.com/ceceppa/neovim/blob/main/lua/ceceppa/diagnostics.lua

+### What's the difference with LSP?

+This plugin captures the 'eslint' output for the entire project, whereas the built-in LSP only displays errors for the currently open buffers.

 ## Contributing

 Feel free to open issues or submit pull requests if you encounter any bugs or have suggestions for improvements.
 Your contributions are welcome!